ppvg/proxable/README.md

 # Proxable

-Simple, unobtrosive function wrapper to allow for direct stubbing and spying.
+Simple, unobtrusive function wrapper to allow for direct stubbing and spying.
 This is useful when writing tests for code that declares its dependencies using object destructuring or ESM `import` statements.